 When a financial aid recipient officially drops from OCCC within the refund period, their financial aid offer is typically adjusted to reflect their new enrollment level.
 Should a student have unique circumstances that result in courses being removed from their schedule where their financial aid has already disbursed, then the full amount of tuition refund will be credited to the appropriate federal, state and/or institutional accounts.
-Students should check with the financial aid specialist regarding how dropping or withdrawing from classes will impact their financial aid.
+Students should check with their Success Coach about how dropping or withdrawing from classes will impact their financial aid.